runtimeverification/llvm-backend/docs/proof-trace.md

 This document describes the format for the binary proof trace that gets emitted when the `--proof-output` flag gets passed to the interpreter.
-In order for the trace to be emitted, an appropriate instrumentation flag should have been passed to `llvm-kompile`.
+In order for the trace to be emitted, an appropriate instrumentation flag should have been passed to `kompile` or directly to `llvm-kompile`.

-We currently offer two modes of instrumentation: the default one is enabled with the flag `--proof-hint-instrumentation`, while a slower one that generates a longer trace is enabled with the flag `--proof-hint-instrumentation-slow`.
+We currently offer two modes of instrumentation: the default one is enabled with the flag `--proof-hint-instrumentation`, while a slower one that generates a longer trace with all intermediate configurations is enabled with the flag `--proof-hint-instrumentation-slow`.
 Note that this trace format is in its early stages and will probably change quite a bit as development on it continues.
+Watch for the version of the trace format in the header of the trace.

 ## Overview